 - Do not use a generic job application.
 Try to build a direct, interactive communication with the client through your job application.

 - When a client responds to your job application and asks a question, always try to reply as early as possible.
-In general, try to be online as much as you can if you are looking for your first job on oDesk.
+In general, try to be online as much as you can if you are looking for your first job on Upwork.

 - Make sure that your job application quota is 25 per week.
 Verify your identity, take relevant tests and thus extend your application quota to 25.
 Then make best use of your application quota.
 If you find that a client has already interviewing several other candidates, then it is better to skip that job post and apply for another one.